artemave/REST-assured/README.markdown

 * verify requests to external services (spying)
 * simulate different behavior of external services using web UI; useful in development

 Here is how it works.
-REST-assured starts a webapp that can be instructed (via ruby client or plain REST api) to respond to any request with anything.
-You configure api endpoints in the application under test to point to that webapp instead.
+REST-assured starts a webapp that can be instructed (via ruby client library or plain REST api) to respond to any request in any way.
+You configure api endpoints of the application under test to point to that webapp instead of real dependencies.
 Then in your tests create doubles to match whatever the app is supposed to be requesting.
-Double is a data stub and can also verify whether and how it has been requested.
+Double is more than just a data stub, it also keeps track of its request history.
+So that it can be verified.

 Check out [example](https://github.com/artemave/REST-assured-example)